-Products shipped internationally are classified under the Harmonised Commodity Description and Coding system - generally referred to as the “Harmonised System” (HS).
-The system is used by more than 200 countries for their customs tariffs and for the collection of international trade statistics and duty revenue.
+Products shipped internationally are classified under the Harmonised Commodity Description and Coding system - generally called the “Harmonised System” (HS).
+More than 200 countries use the system for customs tariffs and collecting international trade statistics and duty revenue.

 HS has around 5,000 commodity groups, each identified by a six-digit code arranged in a legal and logical structure.
 It is supported by well-defined rules to ensure uniform classification.